It may sound odd, but food waste makes me uncomfortable.

 Food waste is a big problem in this country.
 In fact, a staggering 40% of our food ends up wasted and is the single largest contributor to landfills in the U.S.

 Most of what’s thrown into landfills (or incinerated) could actually have been converted, through composting, into nutrient-rich soil.
-That’s right.
-That rotten food we consider useless garbage is a potentially valuable resource.
+That’s right, the rotten food you’re about to toss in the garbage is a potentially valuable resource.

 But it’s not just food that’s wasted.
-There’s so much more that’s lost when we throw food in the garbage.
-We end up throwing away all those resources that were needed to create the food item.
-When you look at what’s needed it’s mind boggling.
-Here’s the breakdown of needs:
+There’s so much more that’s lost when we throw away food.
+We end up throwing out all those resources that were utilized to create the food item in the first place.

 - pest control